Selection/ recruitment assessments

 Psychometric Assessments in business has received a lot of focus in terms of research due to its applicability in selection and recruitment and the importance of hiring the right person for the job.
 Given that so much research has gone into developing these assessments, they are usually rather costly.
 However, advances in technology has made selection and recruitment assessments more attainable for small businesses and is now less expensive.

-I use an online platform that enables me to provide tailormade assessments, based on the specific job requirements and specifications.
+I use an online platform that enables me and my team to provide tailormade assessments, based on the specific job requirements and specifications.
 We create a job-fit describing the personality profile of the ideal candidate and generate an assessment based on this profile.
 The assessment is then sent out to each candidate, and once completed, the sophisticated algorithms will find the candidate with the best job-fit.
 The program is very advanced and ranks the candidates from best job-fit, to the poorest.

 When signing a selection and recruitment contract with us, you as the potential employer would receive two different reports: